carmichaelt/go-microservice-play/README.md

 # Microservice Playgorund
-## Simple playground for microservices om gp/
+## Simple playground for microservices in go.